 Similar to workload, sleep also follows a U-shaped curve.
 In a large observational study of 461,347 patients taken from the UK Biobank, short sleep duration (less than seven hours) was associated with a 19% increased risk of myocardial infarction (MI).76 Sleeping longer than nine hours was associated with a 34% increased risk of MI.
 Interestingly, one extra hour of sleep mitigated the risk of MI by 20%.

-Personal Wellness: Exercise and Stress
+Move It: Exercise and Stress

 The most studied method to mitigate stress likely is exercise.77 In the Aerobics Center Longitudinal Study, 4,888 subjects were followed for approximately 15 years.78 Low levels of negative emotions led to a 34% reduction in mortality.
 High levels of cardiorespiratory fitness also led to a significant 46% reduction in mortality.
 The best group, those with low levels of negative emotions and high cardiorespiratory fitness, had a 63% reduction in mortality.
 This study looked at the relative effect of both factors but did not directly test the hypothesis of exercise mitigating the effects of stress.